 CEO Statement (Dan Gurvich)

 NMS offers individual and group class instruction in over 30 instruments and 7 genres of dance.
-Its 149 faculty members are both professional educators and active performing artists.
-More than 3200 students participate each year.
-These students range in age from infants to over 90 years and include beginners to advanced and professional level artists, and many adult students who are returning to instrumental instruction after a long hiatus.
-NMS has one of the largest ensemble programs in the country with over 100 ensembles performing together weekly including the renowned Greater New Haven Youth Orchestra, Concert Band and Symphonic Wind Ensemble.
-Instruction is on an academic cycle with two regular semesters running 18 weeks each, though rolling admissions are accepted.
+Its 131 faculty members are both professional educators and active performing artists.
+More than 2,700 students participate each year.
+These students range in age from toddlers to over 90 years of age, and include beginners to advanced and professional level artists, and many adult students who are returning to instrumental instruction after a long hiatus.
+NMS boasts one of the largest ensemble programs in the country, with over 100 ensembles performing together weekly - including the renowned Greater New Haven Youth Orchestra, Concert Band, Concert Orchestra and Symphonic Wind Ensemble.
+Instruction is on a full year academic cycle running approximately 34 weeks, plus a separate summer season, though rolling admissions are accepted.

 Participation in NMS music, dance and drama programs creates an appreciation for the arts as well as building valuable life skills like confidence and discipline, focus and experimentation.
 With some commitment to practice outside of the lesson or class time, students can expect to continuous progress their skills and proficiency.
 Due to the growth of our most rapidly expanding programs, our summer Audubon Arts and Rock and Contemporary Music Program, we have been bringing in new participants and expanding our reach to broader audiences.
 For example, the Rock Program has grown by more than 25 percent the past two years.
 Our Preschool continues to offer positive alternatives to traditional early childhood education and immerses students in a play-based and artistic learning environment from the beginning stages of their development.